 Did you face any particular challenges in carrying out this research?

 At first, many of the people were reluctant to participate in the study.
 On one hand, it was difficult for them to spare the time from their routines, but they were also a bit shy and reluctant to talk about themselves in detail.
-This was a challenge, because we needed to immerse ourselves into their lives and culture in order to reveal their motivations and behaviours for the study to be productive.
+This was a challenge because we needed to immerse ourselves in their lives and culture in order to reveal their motivations and behaviours for the study to be productive.

 To overcome this, we had to put extra emphasis on presenting who we were as people and give personal details about ourselves first in order to initiate a two-way conversation.
-Eventually they spoke, we listened, and valuable insights were shared to help us better design an authentic human-centric approach.
+Eventually, they spoke, we listened, and valuable insights were shared to help us better design an authentic human-centric approach.

 Further about the research: Ms Latsamy Thammavong, Chief of Business Department at Unitel, said, “Through this [HCD] approach we can now understand the aspirations of our customers – which is very important when building a trusted financial service.
 Unitel is in a good position to support financial inclusion with our new services due to our network, distribution and large customer base.
 We also get support from PHB experts to suggest useful information for our product planning.”

 Keywords: Human Centered Design, Mobile Wallet, Financial Inclusion, Banking for unbanked